-The calculation of Return on Equity is simple; it calculates the company’s net income in its last fiscal year and divides it by the equity accumulated in the same period.
+The calculation of Return on Equity is simple; it calculates the company’s net income in its last fiscal year and divides it by the shareholders’ equity accumulated in the same period.
 These data can be verified in the institution’s balance sheet or calculated taking into account the average of its last 12 months.

-In addition, using the methodology to compare companies that operate in different fields can affect the accuracy with which data are presented.
+In addition, using the methodology to compare companies that operate in different fields can affect the accuracy with which the data are presented.
 This is because, given that these companies operate in different areas, they will have different expenses and results, which means that they cannot be assessed with the same metrics.

 Taking into account the importance of this data, and the weight it has on the financial health of companies and institutions, it is obvious that it must be observed with great care and attention.